-My family and I live in the middle of nowhere on a small pretend farm in Clarke county.
-Our closest neighbors are monks at the Holy Cross Abbey.
-Our land is on the Shenandoah river…lush and green in the summer, and beautifully crisp in the winter.
-We have a large collection of animals (the menagerie) including: 3 dogs (puck, sophie, and mogli), 3 cats (soupy jr, boot, and tibia), a quarter horse (willie), and a donkey (hotey).
-Sometimes we have chickens (in between chicken massacres), pigs (which we eat), and a peacock.
+I live in the middle of nowhere on a small pretend farm in Clarke county.
+My closest neighbors are monks at the Holy Cross Abbey.
+My land is on the Shenandoah river…lush and green in the summer, and beautifully crisp in the winter.
+I have a large collection of animals (the menagerie) including: 2 dogs (puck and moonshine), 2 cats (boot and tibia), a quarter horse (willie), and a donkey (hotey).
+Sometimes I have chickens (there are currently 18), pigs (which I eat), and a peacock.

-Our house was built in 1760 or so (nobody is really sure), and was part of a creek-driven industrial complex before the big flood of 1870.
-We built a timber frame barn a few years ago on the property, which we expect to last for at least 200 years.
-We also have a red woodshed, a chicken palace, a spring house and an apothecary shed.
+My house was built in 1760 or so (nobody is really sure), and was part of a creek-driven industrial complex before the big flood of 1870.
+I built a timber frame barn a few years ago on the property, which I expect to last for at least 200 years.
+I also have a red woodshed, a chicken palace, a spring house and an apothecary shed.

-In the summer, we have a large garden in the bottom land.
-In the winter, we light fires and work in the kitchen.
-We have massive bonfires twice a year on the solstice to turn the sun.
+In the summer, I have a large garden in the bottom land.
+In the winter, I light fires and work in the kitchen.
+I have massive bonfires twice a year on the solstice to turn the sun.

-We once lived in Loudoun County, but it grew so fast we were pushed over the hill in 1999.
+I once lived in Loudoun County, but it grew so fast I was pushed over the hill in 1999.
 It’s still possible to escape suburbia in Virginia, but it takes some doing.

 A Drone's Eye View